mjordan/islandora_batch_load_children/README.md

 ## Preparing the child files

 This module uses a comma-delimited input file to associate parent objects with children.
 Child object files (TIFFs, PDFs, video files, etc.) for each parent listed in the input file need to be located in a directory and named so that the sequence of the children can be determined by sorting the filenames.
+The path to each file directory must be absolute, not relative.
 For example, given an input file like this:

 ```
 islandora:100,/tmp/100